apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 Enter Arrow.

-The Apache Arrow open source project defines a [data format](https://arrow.apache.org/docs/format/Columnar.html){:target="_blank"} that is designed to speed up—and in some cases eliminate—ser/de in query result transfer.
+The Apache Arrow open source project defines a [data format](https://arrow.apache.org/docs/format/Columnar.html){:target="_blank"} that is designed to speed up—and in many cases eliminate—ser/de in query result transfer.
 Since its creation in 2016, the Arrow format and the multi-language toolbox built around it have gained widespread use, but the technical details of how Arrow is able to slash ser/de overheads remain poorly understood.
 To help address this, we outline five key attributes of the Arrow format that make this possible.

 ### 1. The Arrow format is columnar.